Chethan2219/Chethan2219/README.md

 - Pandas, NumPy
 - Scikit Learn for Machine Learning
 - Basic Deep Learning concepts
-- Problem solving using ML algorithms

 🎯 *I’m looking to work as a Full Stack Web Developer*

 🎨 *Passionate about crafting seamless UI/UX and building scalable full stack applications*

-📫 *Reach out to me on [LinkedIn] https://www.linkedin.com/in/chethan-t-675339251 *

 ---